Gazprom Exports Less, Earns More, But This Is a Short-Term Situation

 Before the Nord Stream 1 and 2 explosions, analysts estimated that Gazprom was earning 250 million euros a day from exports.
 In the first half of 2022, Gazprom had a net profit of $41.75 billion, compared to $29 billion last year.
 From this year’s profit, Gazprom awarded dividends in the amount of 20 billion dollars to the Russian state.

 Moreover, the total gas production of Gazprom, intended for all markets (domestic, former USSR, Europe, Asia, etc.) for the first 10 months was 344 billion m³, which represents a drop of 19 percent compared to the same period last year.

-This article has been produced within the project Fact-Checking the Progress of North Macedonia towards the EU, implemented by the Metamorphosis Foundation.
+This article has been produced within the project Promoting Access to Reliable News to Counter Disinformation, implemented by the Metamorphosis Foundation.
 The article, originally published by Truthmeter,, is made possible by the support of the American non-profit foundation NED (National Endowment for Democracy).
 The content of this article is the responsibility of the author and does not necessarily reflect the views of Metamorphosis, NED or their partners.